robcarver17/skipperman/docs/ideas.md

 - clean up eg old data, uploaded files, staged files
 - move all dangerous deletes to special admin area: , delete event (should never have to do this: many warnings!), delete cadet, delete volunteer
 - merge cadet / merge volunteer
-- editable user sailing groups, volunteer roles, skills
+- editable user sailing groups, volunteer roles, skills - everything
-- create a list of key volunteers to invite to curry evening
 - create a report of cadets
 - dropdown list of previous event names
 - clear description of field names
 - instructions
+- GDPR document
+- tests

 ### Future / wishlist / nice to have:

 - nicer CSS
 - instructor facing interface to update ticks on a GUI
-- instructor facing interface for roll call
+- instructor facing interface for roll call ticks

-## Business objects

-- Cadets
-- Volunteers
-- People
-- Events
-- Ticksheet
-- Boats

-## Tables

-- Cadets
-- Event configuration
-- Tick sheets
-- Cadets at Events
-- Volunteers at events (rotas)

-## Security and GDPR

-'Real' underyling data won't be available to the development team so a set of fake data will be created for testing purposes.

-## Random thoughts

-Whilst merging in lists of potential new cadets or volunteers, need to avoid accidental duplicates use [fuzzy](https://github.com/seatgeek/thefuzz) or similar.

 ## A few questions - Sam
 ### Q:How is data storage going to work?
 Are we going to do cloud storage?
 Otherwise we would have a different copy for each user that then would need merging.